 Any movable joint in the body can be sprained during an injury.
 The same is true of your jaw joint.
 This can occur when the jaw is moved too much during a forceful impact to the face.
 Although most of these sprains heal well on their own, your recovery needs to be supervised by a health professional.
 When you sprain your jaw you should be able to open your mouth almost all the way open and should be able bite down without much difficulty.
 There should also be no deformity or swelling of your jaw.

-The temporomandibular joint (TMJ) is the joint of the jaw that is used to open the mouth.
+The temporomandibular joint (TMJ) is the joint of the jaw that is used to open the mouth and connects to the skull.
 Because it is a joint it can develop arthritis or degeneration which can lead to pain.
-The TMJ connects the jaw to the skull.
-There are many : grinding of teeth, trauma, inflammatory diseases, and malocclusion of the teeth.
-Sometimes no direct cause is discovered.
+There are many causes for this: grinding of teeth, trauma, inflammatory diseases, and malocclusion of the teeth, or sometimes no direct cause is discovered.
 The disease is more common in women and is usually seen in the 20-40 age range.

 A Tension-Type Headache is the most common type of headache.
 People describe the headache as feeling like a tight band wrapping around the head.
 Typically these headaches are not very severe.
 Experts do not yet understand why some people get these headaches but they are not dangerous headaches.

 A Testicular Mass can have many causes.
 These causes may be due to an accumulation of fluids, the growth of abnormal tissue, or normal contents of the scrotum that have become swollen, inflamed or hardened.